brains-on-code/simultaneous-fmri-and-eyetracking/README.md

 # Experiment Details

-## fMRI Imaging and Eye-Tracking
+## fMRI Imaging and Eye Tracking

 The study was conducted on a 3-Tesla fMRI scanner (Philips Achieva dStream, Best, The Netherlands) equipped with a 32-channel head coil at the Leibniz Institute for Neurobiology in Magdeburg, Germany.
-We used an MRI-compatible EyeLink 1000 (SR Research Ltd, Ottawa, Ontario, Canada, http://www.sr-research.com) eye-tracker for simultaneous measurement of eye movements.
+We used an MRI-compatible EyeLink 1000 (SR Research Ltd, Ottawa, Ontario, Canada, http://www.sr-research.com) eye tracker for simultaneous measurement of eye movements.
 The EyeLink eye tracker offers 1000 Hz temporal resolution, <0.5° average accuracy, and 0.01° root mean square (RMS).
-The eye-tracker collected eye gazes, events (i.e., fixations, blinks, saccades), and pupil dilation.
+The eye tracker collected eye gazes, events (i.e., fixations, blinks, saccades), and pupil dilation.

 We calibrated the eye tracker with a randomized 9-dot grid.
 Afterward, we conducted a 9-dot validation to identify possible issues with the calibration.
 If the error during validation exceeded EyeLink's recommended thresholds, we repeated the calibration and validation process.